drakemj/feather-engine/README.md

 Building this project is still a bit tough, as I am still experimenting with buildsystems.
 I hope to be able to get something worked out soon.
 If you find something that works well with the engine, feel free to either open an issue or open a PR implementing it yourself.

-The GUI uses something called "nuklear" (if you have a better suggestion, open an issue or email me
+The GUI uses something called "dear imgui" (if you have a better suggestion, open an issue or email me

 ## Developers